Queensland Family History Society Inc

 Law firm Mayes Law was engaged to prepare draft documents and give legal advice.

 The management committee receives monthly reports from the subcommittee and provides valuable feedback and advice.
+It approves the final documentation for distribution to members.

 Process